-The RCM4300 module does not have any serial driver or receiver chips directly on the board.
-However, a serial interface may be incorporated on the board the RCM4300 is mounted on.
+The RCM4100 series board does not have any serial driver or receiver chips directly on the board.
+However, an Ethernet or other serial interface may be incorporated on the board the RCM4100 is mounted on.
 For example, the Prototyping Board has an RS-232 transceiver chip.